-Estimated additional licensure revenue of \$1,710 in FY 26 and \$3,555 in FY 27 is expected, based on 9 applicants per year.4 change to the underlying bill.
+Estimated additional licensure revenue of \$1,710 in FY 26 and \$3,555 in FY 27 is expected, based on 9 applicants per year.4 health care providers from the program; and (2) makes a technical change to the underlying bill.

-House "A" does not change the fiscal impact of the underlying bill.
-The amendment: (1) allows the bill's health care provider loan reimbursement program to be limited to nonprofit employees, at the Department of Public Health's discretion, and excludes self-employed health care providers from the program; and (2) makes a technical
+Senate "A" does not change the fiscal impact of the underlying bill.
+The amendment: (1) allows the bill's health care provider loan reimbursement program to be limited to nonprofit employees, at the Department of Public Health's discretion, and excludes self-employed